Elkfox/shopify-theme-framework/docs/_documentation/grid-column.md

     </div>
   </div>
 </div>
-As you can see above Despite the middle column of the top row being of a differing height the columns clear to the left.
+As you can see above despite the middle column of the top row being of a differing height the columns clear to the left.

 By default Concrete is actually desktop first, however many people prefer to work mobile first: Concrete is easily adapted to do this.
 You can find out how on the styles page.
 {% highlight html %}